xanalogica/tau.selectorstrings/README.rst

 Introduction
 ============

-The purpose of the distribution is two-fold; to provide a useful way of configuring clusters of strings to be presented in a dropdown list, and to teach others how to create new ZCML directives.
-The code has been carefully documented to make clear how it works.
+The purpose of this component distribution is two-fold; to provide a useful way of configuring clusters of strings to be presented in a dropdown list, and to teach others how to create new ZCML directives.
+The code has been carefully documented to make it clear how it works.

-My need for selectorstrings comes from another component I'm designing for presenting collections of version-controlled files as a Zope folder.
+My need for selectorstrings comes from another component I'm designing for presenting collections of various files as a Zope folder.
 I wanted to allow the developer who adds an instance of this document folder, using the ZMI (Zope Management Interface), to pick from a list of directories.
-I did not want them to be able to pick arbitrary directories through the ZMI as security precaution.
+I did not want them to be able to enter arbitrary directories, partly as a security precaution and partly to prevent typing errors.

 This resulted in the following ZCML directive::